Devolutions/dvls-kubernetes-operator/README.md

 - `DEVO_OPERATOR_DVLS_APPID` (required) - DVLS Application ID
 - `DEVO_OPERATOR_DVLS_APPSECRET` (required) - DVLS Application Secret
 - `DEVO_OPERATOR_REQUEUE_DURATION` (optional) - Entry/Secret resync interval (default 60s).
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+- `SSL_CERT_FILE` (optional) - Path to a custom CA certificate file for DVLS servers with self-signed certificates.
+This is automatically set by the Helm chart when `instanceSecret.caCert` is provided.

 A sample of the custom resource can be found [here](https://github.com/Devolutions/dvls-kubernetes-operator/blob/master/config/samples/dvls_v1alpha1_dvlssecret.yaml).
 The entry ID can be fetched by going in the entry properties, `Advanced -> Session ID`.